leverh/react-bookhub-app/README.md

 - **Procedure:**
   - Log out of the application.
   - Try to access user-specific sections without logging in.
+  - Check to see a logout confirmation.
 - **Results:**
   - Successfully logged out and sessions were terminated.
   - Without being logged in, user-specific sections were inaccessible, ensuring user data privacy.
+  - Logout confirmation functions as expected.

 ### 14. **Navigation Bar Interactivity:**
 - **Procedure:**